luiz-araujjo/luiz-araujjo/README.md

 ### Hi I'm Luiz 👋🏼

-- 💻 I’m currently learning HTML5, CSS3 and JavaScript.
+- 💻 I’m currently learning JavaScript.
 - 🤝🏼 I’m looking to collaborate on projects to improve my skills and learn more.

 ---